zoeskan/MCB185/unit5-containers.md

 Line 7 checks to see if the number is a valid probability.
-The numbers 0 and 1 are considered illegal in this context because values of 0 cause numerical errors (log(0) and there is no point in calculating the entropy of 1.0.
+The numbers 0 and 1 are considered illegal in this context because values of 0 cause numerical errors (log(0) and there is no point in calculating the entropy of a single value of 1.0).

 Line 8 adds each floating point number to the container of probabilities.